Sonder- und Ehrenhaft

-In Nazi Germany, Sonder- und Ehrenhaft ("special or honorable detention") was an administrative status assigned to certain particularly prominent political prisoners, notably political leaders of Nazi-occupied countries and disgraced members of the German elite.
-Because of their political value or former status, they were treated uncommonly well, and all but a few of them survived the war.
+Sonder- und Ehrenhaft (German for "special or honorable detention") were categories of detention for political prisoners in Nazi Germany who held particular political value or former status.
+These prisoners ("Sonder- oder Ehrenhäftlinge", "special or honorable detainees") included political leaders from Nazi-occupied Europe and disgraced members of the German elite.
+They were treated uncommonly well, and all but a few of them survived World War II.